 Upon checkpoints, this state backend will snapshot the state and send it as part of the checkpoint acknowledgement messages to the JobManager (master), which stores it on its heap as well.

 The MemoryStateBackend can be configured to use asynchronous snapshots.
-While we strongly encourage the use of asynchronous snapshots to avoid blocking pipelines, please note that this is a new feature and currently not enabled
+While we strongly encourage the use of asynchronous snapshots to avoid blocking pipelines, please note that this is currently enabled

 by default.
-To enable this feature, users can instantiate a
+To disable this feature, users can instantiate a

 MemoryStateBackend with the corresponding boolean flag in the constructor set to